cruzzed/django-azure-sql-backend/README.rst

    String.
 Refers to the registered application client identifier to use.
    It is also known as the application identifier.

--  secret_key
+-  secret

    String.
-Refers to the secret key that will be use to authenticate with AAD.
+Refers to the secret that will be use to authenticate with AAD.

 OPTIONS
 ~~~~~~~